MarkTension/portfolio_react_spruce/src/markdowns/about_me.md

 ## Connect
 Feel free to reach out if you're working on something at the intersection of art, technology, and emergence.
-I'm always interested in collaborative explorations and sharing ideas.
+I'm always interested in collaborative explorations, implementing my artworks somewhere and sharing ideas